-Users may wish to change the extension used for Prolog source files to avoid conflicts (for example with perl) as well as to be compatible with some specific implementation.
-The preferred alternative extension is .pro.
+Users can add extensions used for Prolog source files to avoid conflicts (for example with perl) as well as to be compatible with another Prolog implementation.
+We suggest using .pro for avoiding conflicts with perl.
+Overriding the system definitions can stop the system from finding libraries.